 In March 2015, our Company received notice from Land & Buildings that it purported to nominate four individuals for election to the Board of Directors at our Annual Meeting.
 Our Company disputed the validity of these nominations in the Circuit Court for Baltimore City, Maryland.
-On May 4, 2015, our Company reached a settlement with Land & Buildings and its supporter, Orange Capital, and entered into a cooperation agreement.
-Pursuant to the cooperation agreement, our Board of Directors will nominate John H. Alschuler and Steven R. Hash as Class I directors in place of Dana K. Anderson and Dr. William P. Sexton, who notified our Board of Directors they would not stand for re-election at our Annual Meeting, and the parties have agreed to cause to be dismissed with prejudice all litigation pending before the Circuit Court for Baltimore City, Maryland regarding the disputed director nominations.
-As part of the cooperation agreement, Land & Buildings and Orange Capital have agreed to comply with certain voting and standstill restrictions.
-In consideration for these actions, our Company has agreed to declassify the Board of Directors no later than immediately after our Company's 2016 annual meeting, promptly redeem the shareholder rights plan that it adopted in March 2015, and to reimburse Land & Buildings, Orange Capital and their respective affiliates for documented out-of-pocket costs and expenses incurred in connection with the cooperation agreement, the preliminary proxy statement filed by Land & Buildings and the litigation filed in the Circuit Court for Baltimore City, Maryland in an amount not to exceed \$1,100,000.
+On May 4, 2015, our Company reached a resolution with Land & Buildings and its supporter, Orange Capital, and entered into a cooperation agreement.
+Pursuant to the cooperation agreement, our Board of Directors agreed to nominate John H. Alschuler and Steven R. Hash as Class I directors in place of Dana K. Anderson and Dr. William P. Sexton, who notified our Board of Directors they would not stand for re-election at our Annual Meeting, and the parties agreed to cause to be dismissed with prejudice all litigation pending before the Circuit Court for Baltimore City, Maryland regarding the disputed director nominations and otherwise release each other from all actions, claims, liabilities and other obligations.